“Auditions may be among your most significant career-building performances. Why not enjoy them?”

 You might be surprised to know how often young musicians underachieve at auditions due to misguided repertoire choices.

 To avoid making such mistakes, opt for titles that meet any audition requirements and are within your capacity.
 Favor tried-and-true pieces over untested ones, and never program music at the edge of your ability.

-If published repertoire guidelines seem vague, write for clarification, and get feedback from a mentor before you commit to any titles.
+If published repertoire guidelines seem vague, request clarification, and get feedback from a mentor before you commit to any titles.

 Remember that auditions can trigger worry, which can lead to avoidance and injurious cramming.

 3. Be Ready to Interview & Sight-read

-At many auditions, other than orchestral ones, you’ll be asked to explain your artistic vision and goals.
+At some auditions, other than orchestral ones, you may be asked to describe your artistic vision and goals.
 Therefore, draft talking points and rehearse what you’ll say.